-India calls Justin Trudeau’s accusation over Sikh leader’s killing ‘absurd’
+India responds to Trudeau accusation over Sikh leader’s killing

-India calls Justin Trudeau’s accusation it was involved in Sikh leader’s killing ‘absurd and motivated’
+India responds to Justin Trudeau’s accusation it was involved in Sikh leader’s killing

 India accused Canadian ‘political figures’ of openly expressing sympathy for a separatist movement

-India on Tuesday rejected Justin Trudeau's "absurd and motivated" allegations of New Delhi being involved in the killing of a separatist leader on Canadian soil.
+India has responded to Justin Trudeau’s allegations of New Delhi being involved in the killing of a separatist leader on Canadian soil.

 Mr Trudeau told the Canadian parliament on Monday that the Indian government could be behind the death of Hardeep Singh Nijjar, who was killed on 18 June in the parking lot of a gurudwara in Surry, British Columbia.